Itvisors/mendix-NativeSignature/README.md

 - Configure on empty action (i.e. show message when user tries to submit an empty signature).
 - Change button captions or colors.

+## Known issues
+- If the dataview containing the widget is placed inside a container widget, the widget will not be visible.

 ## Issues, suggestions and feature requests
 https://github.com/Itvisors/mendix-NativeSignature/issues